HolmesProcessing/Holmes-Totem/src/main/scala/org/holmesprocessing/totem/services/shodan/README.md

 ```

 ###Usage
+Copy service.conf.example to service.conf and fill in your own values.
+When assigning the SHODAN_API_KEY to the apikey in service.config
+do not use quotation marks around the SHODAN_API_KEY.
 Build and start the docker container using the included Dockerfile.
 If the service has frequent timeouts you have to adjust totem.conf:
 + totem.download_settings.connection_timeout